mcgonago/mymcp/README.md

 ### License

-- `jira-mcp` is licensed under the MIT License
+- `jira-agent` is licensed under the MIT License
 - Other agents are provided as examples for educational purposes

 ---